johnnysan922/Memories/README.md

           }
       }
   ```
-- How to make code more scaleable and error prone
+- How to make code more scaleable and error prone by using **constants variables** for strings such POST types
-  - Using constants variables for strings such POST types
+- How to use the `.gitignore` file to ignore files/folders to prevent them from being uploaded to github

 ## Frontend Dependencies
 - `npm i axios moment react-file-base64 redux redux-thunk`